superdurszlak/superdurszlak.github.io/_posts/2024-09-28-the-four-horsemen-of-network-communication.md

   - Leveraging compensation or similar strategies to automatically rollback a distributed transaction,
   - Removing direct and synchronous communication where feasible, enhancing fault tolerance in case some components are not available.

+A mature Engineering team should make conscious decisions on when to strive for system consistency, and when to focus on system availability - balancing these two traits to meet product requirements.

 ### Taking (dis)advantage of probability

 In the example above, the fact that an orchestrator needs to coordinate communication with 10 different services only exacerbates the issue.
 Let us assume for a moment that the company behind this system mandates a 4-nines availability standard, meaning that _the system must be available 99.99% of the time_.
 Now, when do we consider this system to be available?
 With this architecture, all of the components must be available.
 From probability calculus, we can tell that if all conditions must be met for the outcome to be successful, then the probability of a successful outcome is a product of all partial probabilities.
 In our case, it's the probability that each component of a system is available: